 After a long day visiting the shops, the castle, the basilica, and the cemetery of the Cite de Carcassonne, we had to say goodbye to this charming attraction and hit the road once again.
 Our route back to Switzerland led us to the French Riviera.

 All my life I’ve heard about the famous French Riviera.
 It didn’t seem real we would actually be there.

-- Tickets to tour the interior of the castle currentlyy cost €8 per adult.
-It’s free to visit the inner walls of the medieval city and the basilica.
+- Prices: During our visit, tickets to tour the interior of the castle cost €8 per adult.
+It’s FREE to visit the inner walls of the medieval city and the basilica.

 The dark blue pins mark our travel for day nine, from Carcassonne, France to our camping place in Agay, a seaside resort town on the French Riviera.
 The blue line roughly follows our entire 10-day travel path.